adeelbarki/udacity_project_log_analysis/newsdb-api-project/README.md

 SQL commands used for this projects are described.
 These commands can be used in postgreSQL terminal to see results separately.

-Remember to connect to database using this command.
+Remember to connect database using this command.

 `postgres=# \c news`